-The primary sidelighted area depth is the horizontal distance perpendicular to the vertical fenestration, which is the smaller of
+The primary sidelighted area depth is the horizontal distance perpendicular to the vertical fenestration, which is the smaller of b.

-- a.
-One vertical fenestration head height or - b.
 The distance to any 5 ft or higher opaque vertical obstruction.

 Secondary Sidelighted Area: The total secondary sidelighted area is the combined secondary sidelighted area within a space.
 Each secondary sidelighted area is directly adjacent to a primary sidelighted area The secondary sidelighted area width is the width of the vertical fenestration plus, on each side, the smaller of-